sparanoid/live-dl/README.md

 ## Available Tags

 - `latest`: the latest tagged release
-- `edge`: the nightly build with latest youtube-dl and streamlink bundles
+- `nightly`: the nightly build with latest youtube-dl and streamlink bundles

 ## Run `live-dl` Inside a Container with Docker